-This policy seeks to protect the Retailing and Commercial Centres from non A1, A2 and A3 uses to protect the viability of these areas.
+Policy REG7 and REG8 seek to protect the Retailing and Commercial Centres from non A1, A2 and A3 uses to protect the viability of these areas.
 Criteria are given for when other uses may be permitted.
-Policy lists the allocations for retail and commercial development in the central areas of the Bridgend, Porthcawl and Pencoed.
+Policy REG9 lists the allocations for retail and commercial development in the central areas of the Bridgend, Porthcawl and Pencoed.